 European divisional applications must always be filed directly with the EPO at Munich, The Hague or Berlin (Article 76(1), first sentence, EPC).
 The same applies to new European patent applications filed under Article 61(1)(b) EPC (Article 61(2) EPC).

-This table contains no information on extension states since Article 75(1)(b) EPC does not apply to these states.
+This table contains no information on extension or validation states because they are not EPC contracting states and so Article 75(1)(b) EPC does not apply to them.